system76/docs/content/wireless.md

 > \[connection\]
 > wifi.powersave = 2

-If `tlp` is installed, take a look at the settings file found here for additional Wifi power saving being enabled:
+If `tlp` is installed, take a look at the settings file found here for additional Wi-Fi power saving being enabled:

 ```bash
 sudo gedit /etc/default/tlp